Navy Midshipmen women's lacrosse

 The Navy Midshipmen women's lacrosse team is an NCAA Division I college lacrosse team representing the United States Naval Academy as part of the Patriot League.
 They play their home games at Navy-Marine Corps Memorial Stadium in Annapolis, Maryland.
+The Midshipmen are led by head coach Cindy Timchal.

 Head coach

-The Midshipmen are led by hall of fame coach Cindy Timchal, who was named the team's inaugural head coach on August 5, 2006, and has guided the team since its 2008 inception.
-Timchal is the winningest coach in NCAA Division I women's lacrosse history, earning her 500th win on March 31, 2018.
+The Midshipmen are currently led by hall of fame coach Cindy Timchal, who was named the team's inaugural head coach on August 5, 2006, and has guided the team since its 2008 inception.
+Timchal is the winningest coach in NCAA Division I women's lacrosse history, earning her 600th win on March 10, 2026.

 A 1976 graduate of West Chester University, Timchal began coaching as an assistant lacrosse and field hockey coach at the University of Pennsylvania in 1979.
 Her first Division I head coach gig was at Northwestern University in 1982.
 She led the Wildcats to 5 NCAA Tournaments in nine seasons.
 In 1991 Timchal moved to the University of Maryland, where she transformed a school with one national title in its first eight seasons into a national juggernaut.
 In 16 seasons, Timchal won eight national titles, reached eleven title games, and made the NCAA Tournament every year.